hzeller/stuff-org/README.md

-HTML, CSS and JavaScript is hand-written and not generated - I want to keep it that way as long as possible to get a feeling of what would need to be done for a web framework.
+HTML, CSS and JavaScript is hand-written and not generated - I want to keep it that way as long as possible to get a feeling of what would need to be done for a web framework (but be aware that my last exposure to HTML was around 1997, before there was CSS and working JavaScript ... so if you find something that should be stylistically better, let me know).

 When the HTML output is not burried under various layers of abstractions it is also easier to understand what parts in web-browsers are slow and address them directly.
 So no dependency on golang web-frameworks or JQuery of stuff like that.
 Less dependencies are good.